ajay53/shopping/README.md

 -Retrofit

 Implemented following functionalities.
--Fetching products over api
+-Conditional login(displays login page only if user is not logged in) -Fetching products over api
 -adding product in cart by storing data in cache -setting product as favorite by storing data in cache